meenums26/Graph_Visualizor/README.md

     cd VisualizeGraphData
-3. Install dependencies for the backend: cd BackEnd npm install
+3. Install dependencies for the backend: cd BackEnd

+    npm install
-4. Install dependencies for the frontend: cd FrontEnd npm install
+5. Install dependencies for the frontend: cd FrontEnd

-5. Set up your environment variables in a .env file in the BackEnd directory:
-    DB_URI=your_mongodb_connection_string
+    npm install
+7. Create an .env file in the root of the project and define the following environment variables

+    example username = mickel23, password = 123Secret, cluster-url = cluster0.ozu22.mongodb.net , database = graphVisualizer

+    PORT = 5000

+    DB_URI=mongodb+srv://username:password@cluster-url/database?retryWrites=true&w=majority

 ## Usage
 1. Start the backend server:
     cd BackEnd

     npm start
-2. Start the frontend application: cd FrontEnd npm run serve
+3. Start the frontend application: cd FrontEnd

+    npm run serve
-3. Open your browser and navigate to http://localhost:8080 to view the application.
+5. Open your browser and navigate to http://localhost:8080 to view the application.
 ## API End Points
 1. GET /data
     Retrieves the hierarchical data from the MongoDB database.